lemberg/ios-permissions-service/README.md

   github "lemberg/ios-permissions-service"
 ```

-2. Run `carthage update` command from you project folder.
+2. Run `carthage update --platform iOS` command from you project folder.

 3. Find the *Carthage/Build* folder, which is in your project folder.
 Drag and drop `PermissionsService.framework` file, to the *Linked Frameworks and Libraries* section in *General* settings tab of your project.

 4. Do to *Build Phases* settings tab.
-Click the “+” icon and choose *New Run Script Phase*.
+Click the “+” icon and choose *New Run Script Phase* if not exist.
 Add the following line to your script

 ```swift
   /usr/local/bin/carthage copy-frameworks